You May Also Like

 The two professions do share a fair amount in common.
 They both can be attained with a one-year program, and both are heavily involved in patient contact, and each is supervised by a practicing RN or doctor.
 But in the end, a Licensed Practical Nurse is at a nursing job level that is most similar to that of a medical assistant in the healthcare field.

 Since the healthcare industry is enjoying a boom, the job outlook for both professions is excellent.
-The U.S. Bureau of Labor Statistics says that the field will expand by 12 percent through 2026 for LPNs.
-MAs, on the other hand, will find their field expanding at a far greater rate: 29 percent for the same time frame, which is much faster than average for all career fields.
+The U.S. Bureau of Labor Statistics says that the field will expand by 5.3% through 2032 for LPNs.
+MAs, on the other hand, will find their field expanding at a far greater rate: 13.9% for the same time frame, which is much faster than average for all career fields.

 Licensed Practical Nurses